dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/settings/index.md

 There are a few settings in HMDA Hero that we'll discuss in this section.

-To open the settings menu, from the HMDA Hero Excel Ribbon
+To open the settings menu, from the HMDA Hero Excel Ribbon, click on the Settings button: